ljnorton12/Tideman-Voting-System/README.md

 /* Hello, AirBnb!
 This code displays the implementation of multiple algo's to create a tideman voiting system.
 Pulled from an assignment of Harvard's CS50.
-Throughout this course i've learned some foundation for proprer syntax, arrays, memory , and data structures and am putting this on hold to begin odin project (6 hrs a day minimum) to become a better fit for your program! for reading purposes ONLY */
+Throughout this course i've learned some foundation for proper syntax, arrays, memory , and data structures-  putting this challenging but fun course on hold to begin odin project (6 hrs a day minimum) to become a better fit for your program! for reading purposes ONLY */